speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/requirements/5_tech-stack.md

 For our implementation, we have decided to move forward in building our application using Node.Js and Typescript.
 We feel it makes the most sense to stick with what a majority of us have experience with, especially if it is the same tech stack that Kukarella uses within their own codebase.
-The reasoning behind our desire to maintain one homogenous tech stack is that it will be easier for Kukarella engineers to maintain, should our system require any maintenance in the future, as they are already familiar with Node.js and TypeScript. maintain provided they are already familiar with the tech it is built using.
+The reasoning behind our desire to maintain one homogenous tech stack is that it will be easier for Kukarella engineers to maintain, should our system require any maintenance in the future, as they are already familiar with Node.js and TypeScript.

-Given our current requirements, our application is purely a backend application.
+Given our current requirements, our application is purely a back-end application.
 This means we do not currently expect to develop any front-end UI.
-Should future tasks be identified which require front-end development, we will use simple HTML/CSS, alongside any styling libraries which may be required by the client in order to maintain their cohesive look.
+Although unlikely, there is a small chance that front-end development may be required for peer testing purposes, or for bonus deliverables should our team progress faster than expected.
+If tasks requiring front -end development are identified, we will use simple HTML/CSS.
+Additionally, if aesthetic consistency is a concern for our client, we will use styling libraries upon request.

 Another key part of our tech stack is the Rhubarb Lip Sync Library.
 Rhubarb is a command line tool which enables the generation of phoneme and speech timings given an input which contains audio, text, and language.
 Rhubarb is open-source